-8 Ways to Optimize Your Conversion Rate on Your Next Paid Search Campaign
+8 Ways to Optimize Conversions on Paid Search

 When it comes to acquiring new users in the conversion funnel, few marketing tactics are as effective as pay-per-click advertising, also known as paid search, or PPC.
 Paid search is used primarily to drive conversions.
 Successful paid search campaigns require a clearly defined path for potential customers to convert.
 That journey is continually optimized so the greatest number of qualified users convert, or complete a desired action.
 A well-executed paid search campaign will maximize conversions and generate a greater return on your marketing dollars.